cocoon2wong/Project-Jocker/docs/Vertical/README.md

   A list of key-time-steps to be predicted in the agent model.
 For example, `'0_6_11'`.
   The default value is `'0_6_11'`.
 - `--points`, type=`int`, argtype=`'static'`.
   Controls number of points (representative time steps) input to the beta model.
+It only works when training the beta model only.
   The default value is `1`.
 <!-- DO NOT CHANGE THIS LINE -->